cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge a rdfs:Class ;
     rdfs:comment "A class representing a challenge in the FRIA report." .

+fria:FRIA-reporthasChallenge a rdf:Property ;
+    rdfs:domain fria:FRIA-report ;
+    rdfs:range fria:FRIA-reportChallenge ;
+    rdfs:comment "A property linking a FRIA report to its challenges." .

 fria:FRIA-reportEvaluation a rdfs:Class ;
     rdfs:comment "A class representing an evaluation of a FRIA report challenge." .